 So gas may be a good choice if you want to maintain longer cooking times (ie, catering and big parties) as they can assist with quicker pre-heat times and lower wood maintenance which will prove advantageous when feeding crowds.

-5. Do you want to do it yourself?
+5. Do you want to build a pizza oven yourself?

 A DIY project can be an invigorating way to spend a few weeks, especially when done in collaboration with friends or family.
 You’ll feel a grand sense of accomplishment when it’s all said and done, and your handiwork will last a lifetime.

 On the other hand, a massive project can’t fit on everyone’s docket, and sometimes you just want to start cooking pizza.
 Fortunately, we have options for both ends of the manual labor spectrum!

 If doing it yourself sounds like a good time, you’ll be thrilled to know we offer a large variety of DIY pizza oven kits that come with the necessary forms, and in some cases, other materials and instructions necessary to build your own master-class brick pizza oven.
 Even if you want to build an oven yourself, we highly recommend starting with a kit.
 Otherwise, you can spend tons of time and money to get a pretty pizza oven that can't hold heat or cook your food properly.